is a 2005 film Based on a True Story

 - Token Minority: In this film, it's actually a white character on the basketball team, Jason, played by Channing Tatum.

 - Training from Hell: Carter sure put the team through the grinder.
-Even the slightest infraction was punishable by several pushups and suicides.
+Even the slightest infraction was punishable by several pushups and suicide drills.